 What Should You Not Eat at High Altitude?

 Let’s start with what not to drink.
 Avoid alcohol!
-Not only the effects of alcohol are stronger in high altitude, but it also messes with the transport of oxygen in your body, and leads to dehydration.
+Not only the effects of alcohol are stronger at high altitude, but it also messes with the transport of oxygen in your body and leads to dehydration.
 So in high altitude, it is really working against your acclimatizing body.

 As for food, you should focus on quality food and quality calories.
 Unlike energy bars, biscuits and chocolate bars are not really quality food.

-Another piece of advice is to have a good mental preparation, on top of the physical one.
+Another piece of advice is to have good mental preparation, on top of the physical one.
 Trust me, when you are climbing a high mountain, your body just begs you to stop.
 Then it’s all in your mind.
-Going with a strong mindset and determination can really make the difference between finishing a high altitude hike or not.
+Going with a strong mindset and determination can really make the difference between finishing a high-altitude hike or not.